 - Maple Glaze.
 An optional but highly recommended finishing touch.

-- Stir the sugar into the oil.
-Whisk in the remaining wet ingredients.
+- Mix the Wet Ingredients.
+Stir the sugar into the oil, then whisk in the remaining wet ingredients.

-- Stir the wet ingredients into the dry.
+- Prepare the Dough.
+Stir the wet ingredients into the dry.

-- Drop cookie dough balls onto a baking sheet, flattening the tops a little.
+- Get Ready to Bake.
+Drop cookie dough balls onto a baking sheet.